 The CVR MRC PhD Programme

 Viral diseases kill many millions of people each year and are a significant global challenge to human health and prosperity.
-We have created a specialized MRC programme to train the next generation of scientists and leaders in virology research.
+We have created a specialised MRC programme to train the next generation of scientists and leaders in virology research.
 There has never been a better time to train as a virologist and the MRC-University of Glasgow Centre for Virus Research (CVR) is the place to do it.
-The CVR is a world-leading virology research institution, being the largest dedicated virology centre in the UK and are amongst the largest in Europe.
-The CVR spans a complex of buildings that seamlessly blend purpose-built virus containment facilities with state of the art imaging and sequencing facilities that are tied together by a community of investigators with a wealth of expertise, knowledge and experience.
+The CVR is a world-leading virology research institution, that is the largest dedicated virology centre in the UK and is amongst the largest in Europe.
+The CVR spans a complex of buildings that seamlessly blends purpose-built virus containment facilities with state of the art imaging and sequencing facilities that are tied together by a community of investigators with a wealth of expertise, knowledge and experience.